 Origin of Jun ware

 Presently, one of the more widely accepted view is that Song/Jin Jun ware was a further development of a type of Tang black/brown ware decorated with opalescent white glaze splashes with bluish streaks.
 Such wares were produced in Henan Lushan Duandian (鲁山段店) and Jiaxian Huangdao (郏县黄道) and Yuzhou kilns during the Tang period.
-Small opalescent white splashes were occasionally found on early celadon and black wares.
+Opalescent white splashes were occasionally found on early celadon and black wares.
 They were the result of accidental ash-rich slag falling onto the vessels during firing in the kiln.
-The Tang potters may have been inspired by the observation and came out with a ash rich glaze mixture that would produce the effect.
+The Tang potters may have been inspired by the observation and came out with a ash rich glaze mixture that would produce the same effect.
 Scientific analysis revealed that the glaze composition consisted of lower alumina ranging from around 14 to 11 %.
 Prof. David Kingery and Dr Pamela Vandiver, both from Massachusetts Institute of Technology, observed that glaze within a range of mixture of silica, alumina, calcia and potassia induced a state termed liquid-liquid phase separation during cooling.
-The micro-structure showed that liquid-liquid phase separation glaze looks like caviar or frogspawn glass droplets which scattered light.
+The micro-structure shows that liquid-liquid phase separation glaze looks like caviar or frogspawn glass droplets which scattered light.
 In the case of Tang Jun, the glaze is generally under-fired and hence the droplets are larger and scattered white light.
 When firing temperature is higher, the droplets were smaller and finer than the wavelength of blue light.
 Through an interference effect termed Rayleigh Scattering, they scattered blue light.
 Hence, the glaze will have a bluish cast.
 The earlier Tang Jun wares tends to be more opaque and yellowish white in colour with very little bluish streaks.
 Those from the later period have higher fired glaze which shows attractive opalescent white with bluish streaks.
 Hence, it is important to understand that the colour that we see is not actual colour due to the colorant in the glaze but an optical effect.
 In the case of glaze composition with alumina higher than about 15%, liquid-liquid phase separation will not occur.
-If the glaze contains iron oxide, the colour of the glaze will be greenish or yellowish depending on the firing atmosphere, ie more greenish in reduction and yellowish in oxidation.

 Sherds of Tang Jun